Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Transaction API.md

 ### AssetConstructor

-An instance of this class represents an Asset Constructor Token.
+An instance of this class represents a mintable Asset Constructor Token.

 #### Constructor